anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 TOC: true
 ---

 It has been 6+ months since the OCR based telegram bot was setup and opened to users.
-There were 60+ users using the bot and few setup their own bot at a time and the count started reducing to single digit.
-I expected that as long as there in any interactions from users, it will not work out.
+There were 60+ users using the bot and few of them setup their own bot at a time and the count started reducing to single digit.
+I expected that as long as there is any interactions required from users, it will not work out.

-I started setting up the API based bot 3+ months go and showed how to setup their own in the telegram group.
+I started setting up the API based bot 3+ months ago and showed how to setup their own in the telegram group.
 Some are using it and found it is useful.

-I want to write a proper document how to set it up so that it would be easy to implement.
-This bot will not be available centrally as it contains lot of personal information and holds lot of data which doesn't handle the free usage provided by Google and Telegram as highlighted in the previous post.
+I want to write a proper documentation how to set it up so that it would be easy to implement.
+This bot will not be available centrally as it contains lot of personal information and holds lot of data which can't be handled the free usage provided by Google and Telegram as highlighted in the previous post.
 So, if you plan to use it, you need to get your hands dirty.

 The OCR based bot is continue to exist, there's no change on that.